albertosaurus/power_enum_2/README.md

 ## What is this?:

 Power Enum allows you to treat instances of your ActiveRecord models as though they were an enumeration of values.
+It allows you to cleanly solve many of the problems that the traditional Rails alternatives handler poorly if at all.
+It is particularly suitable for scenarios where your Rails application is not the only user of the database; perhaps it's being used for analytics or reporting.

 Power Enum is built on top of the Rails 3 modernization made by the fine folks at Protocool https://github.com/protocool/enumerations_mixin to the original plugin by Trevor Squires located at https://github.com/protocool/enumerations_mixin.
-While mot the core ideas remain, it has been reworked and a full test suite written to facilitate further development.
+While many of the core ideas remain, it has been reworked and a full test suite written to facilitate further development.

 At it's most basic level, it allows you to say things along the lines of:

     booking = Booking.new(:status => BookingStatus[:provisional])
-    booking.update_attribute(:status, BookingStatus[:confirmed])
+    booking.status = :confirmed

     Booking.find :first,
                  :conditions => ['status_id = ?', BookingStatus[:provisional].id]